 Next, list all the challenges you encounter in your job and how those situations cost your company time and money.

-Download the short version of the conference schedule (PDF format) and highlight the sessions and workshops you think will address those challenges.
+Then download the conference Schedule at a Glance (PDF format) and highlight the sessions and workshops you think will address those challenges.

 Build Your Business Case